Is It Safe to Mix Effexor and Weed?

 If you use cannabis and recently received an Effexor prescription, you may be wondering if it’s safe to combine the two.

-While cannabis and Effexor may be considered safe on their own, there are some serious potential risks to consider before combining these substances.
-While the research is limited, there’s enough cause for concern.
+While each substance is commonly used on its own, combining cannabis and Effexor may increase the risk of unwanted effects.
+Research is limited, but caution is advised.
 As always, you should listen to the advice of your doctor and make informed decisions about your cannabis use.

 Get Your Medical Card Online Get approved today in minutes with the nation's #1 trusted medical card provider.